 Setting: The research is being conducted in 20 high-poverty elementary schools from a national sample of schools that already have a relationship with the Success for All Foundation.

-Population(s): At each school, two third-grade and two fourth-grade classes are participating in the study, for a total of 80 classes and approximately 1,600 students.
+Sample: At each school, 2 grade 3 and 2 grade 4 classes are participating in the study, for a total of 80 classes and approximately 1,600 students.

 Research Design and Methods: The study is a randomized controlled trial in which classes are randomly assigned within schools.
 One class in each grade level is randomly assigned to a treatment (Writing Wings) group or a control group.
-Children in both groups will be studied for two school years.
+Children in both groups will be studied for 2 school years

 Control Condition: Students in the control classes receive whatever writing instruction is currently in place in their school.